GabrielAlva/SwiftPages/README.md

 ## Features

 - A simple yet beautifully architected solution for management of paged-style view controllers.
-- Dynamic loading of view controllers, allowing handing of high amounts of data without compromising memory.
+- Dynamic loading of view controllers, allowing handling of high amounts of data without compromising memory.
 - Highly customisable, all items have clean API’s to change them to any appearance or size.
 - Can be sized and positioned anywhere within a view controller.
 - Extensively documented code for quick understanding.

 ## Installation

-### Installing with CocoaPods
+### CocoaPods

 ### Manual Installation